sanchitkhthpalia/TheAlter_Assgn/README.md

 - Proceed is enabled only when all final constraints are met, including role minimums and exactly 11 players.

 ## Customization
-- Styling: adjust colors and spacing in `styles.css`.
+- Styling: adjust colours and spacing in `styles.css`.
 - Layout: headings and section order are in `index.html`.
 - Data: modify or replace the `ALL_PLAYERS` array in `app.js`.